Deep Katdare

 Deep Katdare (born July 4, 1970) is an American executive and former actor.
 He starred in and produced the movie American Desi (2001) and was in the cast of Hiding Divya (2006), on which he was an executive producer.
 He also appeared in several episodes of Law & Order: SVU.
 From 2004 to 2006, Katdare appeared in the Broadway production Bombay Dreams as Vikram, the show's villain.
 He currently works at The Related Companies as a Senior Vice President.

 Early life and education

-Katdare was born in Buffalo, New York.
+Katdare was born in Buffalo, New York. in Marathi family.
 He grew up Chatham Township and was educated at the Delbarton School.
-He graduated from Massachusetts Institute of Technology (MIT) with a Bachelor of Science degree in political science.
+He graduated from Massachusetts Institute of Technology (MIT) with a Bachelor of Science degree in political science in 1992.

 Personal life

 Katdare resides in New York City.
 He is married to Royal Pains actress Reshma Shetty, who starred with him in the national tour of Bombay Dreams in 2006.
 They married on March 19, 2011, and welcomed daughter Ariya Eliana on October 6, 2015.